Jack Ahoy

-Jack Ahoy is a 1934 British comedy film directed by Walter Forde and starring Jack Hulbert, Nancy O'Neil, Alfred Drayton and Sam Wilkinson.
+Jack Ahoy is a 1934 British comedy film directed by Walter Forde and starring Jack Hulbert, Nancy O'Neil, Alfred Drayton and Sam Wilkinson."
 Its plot follows a humble seaman who falls in love with an Admiral's daughter whilst trying to battle Chinese pirates.
 The film was loosely remade in 1954 as Up to His Neck.

 Plot

-After failing to pass his entrance exam to Dartmouth Naval College, Jack Ponsonby (Jack Hulbert) enlists as an able seaman.
-On falling in love with the admiral's daughter Patricia (Nancy O'Neil), Jack stumbles into an adventure involving a den of Chinese river pirates who have stolen a British submarine.
+After failing to pass his entrance exam to Dartmouth Naval College, Jack Ponsonby enlists as an able seaman.
+On falling in love with the admiral's daughter Patricia, Jack stumbles into an adventure involving a den of Chinese river pirates who have stolen a British submarine.
 Anxious to prove himself a hero in Patricia's eyes, he manages to rescue both the admiral and his daughter, when they are kidnapped by the bandits.